TeksNolemich/100ADay/README.md

 ```

 ### Running Locally
-Open two terminal window and run the following commands
+Open a terminal window and run the following commands
 ```
 npm run dev
 ```